HowProgrammingWorks/SelfAssessment/Skills/JavaScript.md

   - for 🖐️ used
   - for..in 🖐️ used
   - for..of 🖐️ used
-  - for await
+  - for await 🖐️ used
   - throw 👂 heard
   - break 🖐️ used
   - continue 🖐️ used
   - import 🖐️ used
   - export 🖐️ used
   - label
   - try..catch 🖐️ used
   - switch 🖐️ used
   - class 🖐️ used